Gospel: Matthew 2:1-12

 Their question also caused concern.
 Herod was the king.
 And the hierarchy of the Temple and the leading men in Jerusalem were Herod's hand-picked cronies (subject, of course, to the will of Rome).
 Foreign dignitaries come from out of the blue to visit a new born King of the Jews, someone so important, his destiny was written in the stars.
 Their question had two consequences.
 First, someone beside Herod would be the new king.
 Second, the present administration was illegitimate.
 In the question of the Magi, we can hear Matthew's theme of the coming Messiah, the king-priest.
 God's chosen one was here!
 And the old corrupt leadership would be swept away!
 The Magi and their question represented a threat to the king, to the Temple leadership and city fathers, and to Roman occupation.
 [2:1-2]

 In his panic, King Herod consulted the religious leaders, the chief priests and teachers of the Law.
 They respond by a quote from Micah 5:2.
 In an interesting side note, the Sadducees (the Temple leadership and city fathers) whom Herod would have consulted rejected the Prophets as part of Scripture.
 Only the Pharisees accepted those books of Scripture beyond the Torah, the first five books of the Bible.
 In one swoop, Matthew lumped the Pharisees together with their enemies, the Sadducees and the court of Herod, in order to answer the question: where would the Messiah be born?
 This foreshadowed the opposition of these groups to Jesus' ministry.
 At the same time, Matthew provided the fulfillment of Scripture in the mouths of Jesus' enemies.
 They convicted themselves by their own words.
-The One they opposed was he whose origin they clearly saw!
+The One they opposed was the person whose origin they clearly saw!
 [2:4-5]

 7 Then Herod, in private having called the Magi together, found from them the (exact) time of the star's appearance.
 8 And, having sent them to Bethlehem, he said, "Having traveled, inquire completely about the (small) CHILD.
 When, however, you find (HIM), tell me, so I, having come, might bow before him."
 9 Having heard the king, they traveled.
 And, behold!
 The star which they saw in the East lead them until it, having come, stood above (the place) where the CHILD was.
 10 But, having seen the star, they rejoiced (with) a great, overflowing joy.
 11 And going into the house, they saw the CHILD with Mary, his mother.
 And, having fallen, they bowed before him.
 And having opened their treasures, they offered HIM gifts-gold, frankincense, and myrrh.
 12 And, having been warned in a dream not to turn back to Herod, they left another way to their country.